 - 8 Saunton Sands: All your Childhood beaches revisited

 Devon’s a mainly agricultural county, full of rolling hills, river valleys and fertile lands.
 It’s unusual as English counties go for having two coastlines: one to the north and one to the south.
 It’s also blessed with two National Parks: Dartmoor and Exmoor.
-The climate is mild and the landscape gorgeous, making tourism a big industry here.
+The climate is mild and the landscape gorgeous, making tourism a big industry here; there are so many wonderful places to visit in Devon.
 That’s not to say that the county is full of things created for tourists, but rather that people have flocked to see the gorgeousness that is Devon.
 Those first settlers 40,000 years ago weren’t wrong.
-Here are my top eleven places to see, some well known, others less so.
+Here are my top places to visit in Devon, some well known, others less so.

 Exeter: Cathedral City on the River Exe

-Exeter’s the county town of Devon and punches well above its size in terms of things to see and do.
-Pop into Gandy Street to see one of the locations that inspired J.K Rowling for a certain Mr Potter.
+Exeter is the administrative centre of Devon and punches well above its size in terms of things to see and do.
+Pop into Gandy Street to see one of the locations that inspired J.K Rowling for a certain young Potter.
 Not far from there, you can explore the ruins of ancient Rougemont castle; I used to have many hides under its sprawling trees as a child.

 Mol’s Coffee House, Cathedral Yard, Exeter